I’d set up a Google App Engine service which was working fine, but I routed traffic to it via an

 Well, let me save you some time: There isn’t.

 First I did what it said.
 I retried.
 And having some experience with cloud load balancers I duly waited for the magic of “time” to do its thing.
-But no sigar.
-So, since everything is in Terraform anyway I nuked the whole thing.
-(Including the GEA service, mostly out of spite by now.)
-And I had Terraform rebuild everything and waited some more.
+But no cigar.
+So, since everything is in Terraform anyway I nuked the whole thing and had Terraform rebuild everything and waited some more.

 Then I went for a run and in the first 500 meters I had three brilliant ideas.
 (Note to self: run when stuck.)
 The first of which was checking the GEA service it was trying to connect to.